How to Start a Blog with GrooveBlog

 3) How can I get paid with my GrooveBlog?

 When you promote an offer, you'll link out to it.
-If the visitors buys a product or service as a result of clicking on your link, then you can get paid.
+If the visitors buy a product or service as a result of clicking on your link, then you can get paid.

 There are many offers that you can promote through your GrooveBlog.
-Those offers can be your own, or other peoples products through an affiliate marketing program.
+These offers can be your own, or other people's products through an affiliate marketing program.

-If you're just getting started, it's easier to start with affiliate programs since you don't need to create product, or buy inventory.
+If you're just getting started, it's easier to start with affiliate programs since you don't need to create products, or buy inventory.

 GrooveBlog comes with GroovePages, GrooveSell, and GrooveKart.
 GroovePages and GrooveSell allow you to sell information products or services.
 If you're planning to start your own online e-commerce shop, then GrooveKart is a better option.